gruntjs/grunt-docs/grunt.file.md

 ```

 ### grunt.file.setBase
 Change grunt's current working directory (CWD).
-By default, all file paths are relative to the Gruntfile.
+By default, all file paths are relative to the `Gruntfile`.
 This works just like the `--base` command-line option.

 ```js
 grunt.file.setBase(path1 [, path2 [, ...]])